-Your score – the official result – was obtained using Item Response Theory (IRT)* scoring and was calculated as a whole, taking into account all of your responses**.
+Your score (official result) is obtained using Item Response Theory (IRT).
+It is calculated as a whole taking into account your responses.

-A. Since the purpose of the Candidate Performance Report is to help you identify the performance areas you should improve in order to pass, your performance is compared to those who have “just passed” – candidates with scores between 75 and 80.
-Further, the relative performance scale (stronger, comparable, weaker) on the Candidate Performance Report are derived from the range between one-half of one standard deviation above and below the average score of candidates who earned scores between 75 and 80.
-Performance within the range is considered "comparable," below the range "weaker," and above the range "stronger."
+The report’s relative performance scale (stronger, comparable, weaker) is derived from the range between one-half of one standard deviation above and below the average score of candidates who earn between a 75 and 80.
+Performance within the range is considered "comparable," below the range "weaker," and above the range "stronger.“